farukara/Automate-Boring-Stuff/README.md

 # Autmate Boring Stuff with PYTHON

-My solutions to project problems from "Automate Boring Stuff with Python Ed2" book.
+My solutions to project problems from **Automate Boring Stuff with Python Ed2** book by Al Sweigart.

 - **Chapter 2 - Flow Control**